 It is needful to note that this advice is the overall performance of the cable assembly.
 However, producers are to stick with client specifications.

 In almost all projects that require manufacturing, this stage is vital.
 It is this stage that determines a project either for mass production or correction.
 After agreement on the designs, this stage starts.
-Here, the producer makes the cable assembly.
-He then sends it to the client for testing.
+Here, the producer makes the cable assembly, then sends it to the client for testing.
 The testing ensures that the cable assembly meets the specification of the project.
 Also, this stage shows how well a producer understands the design.

 Finished cable assembly

-5. Choose a Cable Assembly Manufacturer
+5. How to Custom Cable Assembly—Choose a Cable Assembly Manufacturer

 Colored cable assembly